 3. Prepare the grill: Set the grill up for rotisserie cooking at medium heat.
 For my Weber Summit, this means removing the grates and preheating the grill on high for ten to fifteen minutes.
 Then I turn the two outer burners (burners 1 and 6) down to medium, and turn off all the other burners.
 (I leave the infrared burner off as well.)
 Finally, I put my drip pan in the middle of the grill, over the unlit burners.
-(See here for more rotisserie setup details.)
+(See My Rotisserie Basic Technique Post for more rotisserie setup details.)

 5. Glaze the ribs: Increase the heat on the grill to high (I turn my two burners up, and light the infrared burner), then brush the ribs with the glaze.
 Cook for another ten minutes, basting the ribs with the glaze every few minutes.

 6. Serve: Remove the ribs from the spit and brush one last time with the glaze.
 Let the ribs rest for 15 minutes.
 Cut the ribs into serving size portions and serve.

 *Easier rub: Instead of fresh garlic, whole cumin, and whole coriander, use pre-ground cumin and coriander, and 4 teaspoons garlic powder.
 Zest the fruit, mix with the pre-ground spices, and it's ready.